Kaveri Online Services Portal

 7. Tips and Best Practices

-• Verify Property Identity: Use multiple filters (survey number, document ID, party name) to ensure accurate property identification
+• Verify Property Identity: Use multiple filters (survey number, document ID, party name) to ensure accurate property identification.

-• Review EC Carefully: Check for any mortgages, pending litigations or previous sale deeds
+• Review EC Carefully: Check for any mortgages, pending litigations or previous sale deeds.

 • Take Backups: Save both soft and printed copies of downloaded documents.
-Ensure file names include date and document type for easy retrieval
+Ensure file names include date and document type for easy retrieval.

-• Check Mutation Regularly: After a sale or inheritance, verify that the mutation reflects your ownership
+• Check Mutation Regularly: After a sale or inheritance, verify that the mutation reflects your ownership Learn more about the mutation of property process.

-• Use Property Valuation Tool: Get an estimate of applicable stamp duty and registration charges before finalising sale agreement
+• Use Property Valuation Tool: Get an estimate of applicable stamp duty and registration charges before finalising sale agreement.

-• Keep Updated on Notifications: The portal homepage regularly updates with system changes, maintenance schedules and new features
+• Keep Updated on Notifications: The portal homepage regularly updates with system changes, maintenance schedules and new features.

 8. Conclusion and Future Roadmap